FGasper/p5-Wasm-Wasmer/README.md

 ## \* [Wasm::Wasmer::Store](https://metacpan.org/pod/Wasm%3A%3AWasmer%3A%3AStore) manages Wasmer’s global state, including
 storage of any imports & exports.
 It contains compiler & engine configuration as well.
-This object is auto-created by default.
+This object can be auto-created by default or manually instantiated.

 ## \* [Wasm::Wasmer::Module](https://metacpan.org/pod/Wasm%3A%3AWasmer%3A%3AModule) uses a [Wasm::Wasmer::Store](https://metacpan.org/pod/Wasm%3A%3AWasmer%3A%3AStore) instance
 to represent a parsed WASM module.
-(This one you have to instantiate manually.)
+This one you always instantiate manually.

 ## \* [Wasm::Wasmer::Instance](https://metacpan.org/pod/Wasm%3A%3AWasmer%3A%3AInstance) uses a [Wasm::Wasmer::Module](https://metacpan.org/pod/Wasm%3A%3AWasmer%3A%3AModule) instance
 to represent an in-progress WASM program.
 You’ll instantiate these